-Regulation 30 of the EIA Regulations (S.L.
-549.46) obliges the competent authority to follow the provisions of the Development Planning Act and other permitting legislations and their subsidiary regulations with respect to procedures for notification, public participation and availability of information to the public, in relation to development consent decisions.
+Regulation 44(4)30 of the EIA Regulations (S.L.
+549.46) obliges the competent authority to follow the provisions of the Development Planning Act and other permitting legislations and their subsidiary regulations with respect to procedures for notification, public participation and availability of information to the public, in relation to development consent decisions. inform the public on a decision taken regarding the application including the content of the decision, any conditions, and main reasons and considerations on which the decision is based, including information about the public participation process.